BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-IO's-&-Categories.md

 Most NotifyIO's have unique settings that somehow change how a notification is displayed.
-The actual message is either defined in the event that triggers the NotifyIO or the appropriate language file in the *lang* directory for all built-in notifications.
+The actual message is either defined in the action that triggers the NotifyIO or the appropriate language file in the *lang* directory for all built-in notifications.

-@snippet:events:notify@
+@snippet:actions:notify@

 ## Available NotifyIOs

 There are a bunch of notify IOs available.
 Below is a list of all available notifyIOs and their possible options.
 ??? info "Notify Syntax"
     ```YAML
-    events:
+    actions:
       notifyExample: notify <message> io:<NotifyIO_Type> <option_1>:<option_1_value> <option_2>:<option_2_value>
         <category>:<category_Name>
     ```